chloenott/chloenott/README.md

 ### Mental Health Website ([deployed](https://mental-health-website-cf201d79.github.io/mental-health-website/) | [github](https://github.com/mental-health-website-cf201d79/mental-health-website))

 Brandon, Ibraheem, and I created this vanilla JS/HTML/CSS website from scratch to raise awareness of mental health conditions.
-There's also a screening questionaiire to screen for a few mental health conditions.
+There's also a screening questionnaire to screen for a few mental health conditions.
 While the questions are pooled from legitimate tests, I don't have the confidence nor qualifications to accept that liability.
 Please go to more thoroughly vetted sources instead.

 <details><summary>Click for screenshot</summary>